 Other fun tidbits...

-Why did you decide to serve female entrepreneurs and professionals?
+Why did you decide to serve busy women?

-Because I have been both.
-I've worked in the corporate world for many years and now I'm running my own business.
-I believe I can truly serve these groups of women the best because I have lived through the struggles and triumphs of juggling the work and personal life, while successfully maintaining a healthy body, mind and spirit.
+I decided to serve busy women because I have been there (and I'm still there).
+I've worked in the corporate world for many years and now I'm running my own business, running my household, staying social and finding the time to still eat well and move well.
+I can serve this group of women because I have lived through the struggles and triumphs of juggling the work and personal life.
+I have figured out how to fit it all in (smartly and sanely), and I want to teach other busy women how to do so as well.

 You switched careers in your early 40’s.
 That must have been a big decision.
 What made you decide to leave the corporate world and start Keeping It Real Fit?

 Yes, it was a big and scary decision.
 I had a great career in marketing for my entire adult life.
-It was a comfortable living and I could probably have done it for the remainder of my working life.
+It was a comfortable living and I probably could have done it for the remainder of my working life.
 Even though it was a satisfying career and I met wonderful people, I realized that it wasn’t what I was meant to solely do on earth forever.
-My natural tendencies always steered to food, fitness and joy.
+My natural tendencies always steered to food, fitness and self-care.
 The hours would just fly by when I’m tinkering in the kitchen or reading up on the latest health news.
 Plus exercise changed my life starting in my 30’s.
 So I knew this was my calling.
 Even though I have a good base of knowledge, I decided to go back to school and do my Nutrition and Exercise Certification.
+I'm always staying on top of the latest nutrition and fitness studies.
 I'm a big believer in continuous learning.

 Where did the name Keeping It Real Fit come from?